microsoft/Reactors/Data_Science_1/Full_Day/README.md

 | 3:30 - 4:00pm | Wrap Up and Next Steps |

 ## Tips and Tricks
 Azure Notebooks is still in Preview.
 This means that there are some times when it will fail.
-Here are some tips for avoiding losing your work:
+Here are some tips to avoid losing your work:
 - Ensure their work is being saved.
 In the Jupyter Notebook there is always one of two messages to the right of the title of the notebook: `(autosaved)` or `(unsaved changes)`.
 Make sure you're noticing that your work is being saved.
 You should consider checking every 10 minutes or so.
 - Sometimes Notebooks get into a state where the Kernel cannot be started.
 Sometimes re-starting the kernel will work.
 But often you will have to somepletely sign out of Azure Notebooks and then sign back in.